CAVEconnectome/CAVEclient/docs/tutorials/materialization.md

 # Materialization

 The Materialization client allows one to interact with the materialized annotation tables, that were posted to the annotation service ([the annotations tutorial](./annotation.md)).

-To see the entire class visit the API doc `~caveclient.materializationengine.MaterializatonClientV2`{.interpreted-text role="class"}
+To see the entire class visit the [API doc]({{ client_api_paths.materialize }}).

 The service regularly looks up all annotations and the segids underneath all the boundspatialpoints.
 You can then query these tables to find out the IDs that underlie the annotations, or the annotations that now intersect with certain IDs.

-For example, one common pattern is that you have idenfied a cell based on the location of its cell body, and you have an annotation there.
+For example, one common pattern is that you have identified a cell based on the location of its cell body, and you have an annotation there.

 You want to know what are the inputs onto the cell, so you first query